REI Co-op Camp Dreamer XL Review

 Packed Size

-A set of these mats for the family will take up a ton of space in the car, and currently, XL is the only available size.
-With the pillow/pump, this pad packs away to 11 x 30 inches if you take the time to squeeze out as much air as you can.
+A set of these mats for the family will take up a ton of space in the car, and currently, XL is the only single-person size available (there is a double version, however).
+This pad packs away to 10 x 32 inches if you take the time to squeeze out as much air as you can.
 Otherwise, it's even bulkier when packed away.

-The carrying sack is generously sized and stretchy, so if you're in a hurry or just feeling lazy, it's not difficult to fit the pad inside even if there's still a little air in the mat.
+The carrying sack is generously sized and stretchy, so if you're in a hurry or just feeling lazy, it's not difficult to fit the pad inside, even if there's still a little air in the mat.
 REI also includes a pair of helpful compression straps, but they aren't attached to the pad, so they're easy to lose.
-Considering the vast sleeping space provided by this pad, we think it packs away to a respectably compact package, though it is noticeably bulkier than other pads in this category.
+Considering the vast sleeping space provided by this pad, we think it packs away to a respectably compact package and is roughly similar to other pads in this category.